jeffkreeftmeijer/herbivore_carnivore/slides.md

 !SLIDE
 # What is acceptance testing?
-## Full stack application testing in a browser
+## Full-stack application testing in a browser

 !SLIDE
 # Why should I care?